devsrealm/commandline_controlpanel/README.md

-# Automate Multiple Classic and WordPress Sites
+# Automate Multiple Classic and WordPress Sites + [Caching and SSL]
 If you are tired of using control panels (I am because they are mostly not secure), and want to do everything on the server level, I wrote a menu-driven bash program that handles the installation of ClassicPress or WordPress using Nginx (+ Caching), PHP and mariadb.

 It also provides the ability to secure your website using Let's Encrypt, and Certbot for the auto-config.
 I made this optional because am I just want to do some local development, so, I won't need an SSL in that regard.